okp980/GitHubCloneProject/README.md

-# GitHubCloneProject
-This is a sample clone app
+This is the description of my repo